-Angeles (City), Los Angeles County.
-See Figure 1, Project Location.
+PROJECT LOCATION: 1818 S. Manhattan Place, in the South Los Angeles Community Plan Area of the City of Los Angeles (City), Los Angeles County.
+See Figure 1: Project Location.
 T.G.
-634-D4
+633-H5.

-DESCRIPTION OF NATURE, PURPOSE, AND BENEFICIARIES OF PROJECT: The 1256 W. 7th Street (Mayfair Hotel) Interim Housing project (Project) consists of funding allocation, site acquisition, minor renovations, lease or similar agreement, and operation of an interim housing facility at an existing 294-room hotel that is currently vacant, but that through July 2022 operated as a Project Roomkey facility.
-The purpose of the Project is to provide emergency shelter for people experiencing homelessness to help bridge their transition from living on the streets to finding services and, ultimately, living in transitional and/or permanent housing.
-Project beneficiaries include the homeless community, the public, and local businesses.
+DESCRIPTION OF NATURE, PURPOSE, AND BENEFICIARIES OF PROJECT: The 1818 S. Manhattan Pl. (formerly 1819 S. Western Ave.).
+Bridge Home Lease (Project) consists of an extended, or new lease, for approximately up to three years with continued use/operation, for approximately up to six years total use of the temporary Bridge Home facility.
+A third-party service provider will operate the Project for the City and it is anticipated that a lease or similar operating and/or funding agreement may be executed.
+The purpose of the Project is to provide approximately up to three additional years, to the previously approved three years, of emergency shelter and case management for people experiencing homelessness to help bridge their transition from living on the streets to finding services and, ultimately, living in transitional and/or permanent housing.
+Project beneficiaries include people experiencing homelessness, the public, and local businesses.
 (Please see the attached narrative for more details.)

-On August 18, 2023, the City Council determined the Project was exempt under the California Environmental Quality Act (CEQA) and approved the Project.
+On December 12, 2023, the City Council determined the Project was exempt under the California Environmental Quality Act (CEQA) and approved the Project.